testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/step-actions.md

 &emsp;

- 5. **Edit Element**: You can edit an element via the Testsigma Recorder by clicking on the ‘Edit Element’ button on the test details section:
+ 5. **Edit Element**: You can edit an element via the Testsigma mobile test Recorder by clicking on the ‘Edit Element’ button on the test details section:

 ![Edit element for a test step in Testsigma Recorder for an android project](https://docs.testsigma.com/images/step-actions/edit-element-test-step-details-testsigma-Recorder-android.png)